Corey255A1/WunderVisionBlogHugo/content/posts/2023-12-04-Unreal_Gingerbread/index.md

 ![Texture Man](textureman.png)

 ## Animations
-Adding some bones was pretty straight foward since it is a simple mesh.
+Adding some bones was pretty straight forward since it is a simple mesh.
 Parent the mesh to the armature and the automatic weights worked well enough for me!
 ![animationman](animationman.png)

 # Make a Candy Cane
 The candy cane shape is basically just a bent cylinder.
 Thats the shape I started with.
-I then subdivided and then subdivide the upper half and proceded to bend it.
+I then subdivided and then subdivide the upper half and proceeded to bend it.

 I'm not sure whats going on with the UVs.
 Again however, I'm not going to spend a ton of time on the assets. haha